emredeveloper/quick-rag/README.md

 }
 ```

-Use the hook directly in your app:
+Use the hook in your component:

 ```jsx
 // App.jsx